 Bite Adjustment for High Fillings

 If your filling is even fractionally too high, your dentist can perform a bite adjustment by carefully removing small amounts of filling material until proper contact is achieved.
 This quick, painless procedure often provides immediate relief.
 Using articulating paper to identify high spots ensures precise adjustment that restores comfortable, balanced bite function.
+A high filling is one of the most common and easily corrected causes of post-filling sensitivity.

 Applying Desensitizing Agents